Q. How much are Girl Scout Cookies?

 After you have entered all of the boxes sold under the “Girl Orders” tab, you are ready to earn rewards under the “Incentives” tab.

 2. Click on the girl’s name and the list of rewards she has earned should appear.
-(Note, if what appears is incorrect, please contact Reyna at 675-5512).
+(Note, if what appears is incorrect, please contact the Product Department at 675-5529).

 3. Click on the SUBMIT ORDER button.
 Repeat the prior step for each girl until you have ordered for each girl.
 When you are done, you will be taken back to the first page that has the listing of all the girls and rewards.